Cancel anytime

 Investment Approach and Strategy

-Composition The ETF primarily holds stocks of companies believed to have high growth potential across various sectors.
+Composition The ETF primarily holds stocks of U.S. companies across various sectors believed to have high growth potential.
+Holdings are periodically rebalanced and reconstituted.

 Market Position